Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

 Target Audience
 ^^^^^^^^^^^^^^^^^

-If a pure FPGA based graph accelerator is required, then the Vitis Graph L2 interface might be interested.
+If a pure FPGA based graph accelerator is required, the Vitis Graph L2 interface might be interested.
 The L2 APIs provide HLS function that can be directly built into a Vitis compute-unit (OpenCL kernel).
 The testcases of the L2 APIs can be good references to compile and run the FPGA binaries (xclbins).
 Simple OpenCL codes are also provided to make use of the generated FPGA binaries.
-To efficiently management this FPGA binaries and make use of FPGA resources, please take a look at :ref:`tutorial::l3`.
+To efficiently management this FPGA binaries and make use of FPGA resources, refer to :ref:`tutorial::l3`.

 Example Usage
 ^^^^^^^^^^^^^^^^^

 The L2 API can be found at ``Vitis_Libraries/graph/L2/include``.
-A typical code for calling L2 APIs may looks like this:
+A typical code for calling L2 APIs might look like this:

 .. code-block:: cpp